 If you execute a conan install Poco/1.9.0@pocoproject/stable command in your shell, Conan will download the Poco package and its dependencies (OpenSSL/1.0.2l@conan/stable and zlib/1.2.11@conan/stable) to your local cache and print information about the folder where they are installed.
-While you can handle them manually, the recommended approach is to use a conanfile.txt.
+While you can install each of your dependencies individually like that, the recommended approach for handling dependencies is to use a conanfile.txt file.
+The structure of conanfile.txt is described below.